Trump lawyers return to Supreme Court to fight financial records subpoena

 Vance is seeking eight years of the president’s tax returns and related documents as part of his investigation into alleged hush-money payments made ahead of the 2016 election to two women who said they had affairs with Trump years before.
 Trump denies the claims.

-Investigators want to determine whether efforts were made to conceal the payments on tax documents by labeling them legal expenses.
+Investigators want to determine whether efforts were made to conceal the payments on tax documents by labeling them as legal expenses.

 In the latest round of litigation, Trump’s lawyers argued to a district judge and the U.S. Court of Appeals for the 2nd Circuit that the subpoena to Trump’s accounting firm Mazars is an overbroad “fishing expedition” and that it was issued in bad faith to harass him.